TalEliyahu/awesome-business-of-cybersecurity/README.md

 ---

 ### Identity and Access Management
+Controls user identities, authentication, and authorization.
+This category commonly includes solutions such as Single Sign-On (SSO), Multi-Factor Authentication (MFA), Privileged Access Management (PAM), and Privileged Identity Management (PIM) to ensure that only the right individuals have appropriate access.

 | Company (IR)                                                               | Ticker                                                               | SEC Filings                                                    | Twitter                                            | Earnings Transcripts                                                   | Description                                                           |
 |---------------------------------------------------------------------------|----------------------------------------------------------------------|----------------------------------------------------------------|----------------------------------------------------|-----------------------------------------------------------------------|-----------------------------------------------------------------------|